jundalisay/superblist/content/en/research/musashi/five-rings/book-2.md

 Have your head erect, neither hanging down, nor looking up, nor twisted.
 Your forehead and the space between your eyes should not be wrinkled.
 Do not roll your eyes nor allow them to blink, but slightly narrow them.
 With your features composed, keep the line of your nose straight with a feeling of slightly flaring your nostrils.

-Hold the line of the rear of the neck straight=  instill vigour into your hairline, and in the same way from the shoulders down through your entire body.
+Hold the line of the rear of the neck straight:  instill vigour into your hairline, and in the same way from the shoulders down through your entire body.
 Lower both shoulders and, without the buttocks jutting out, put strength into your legs from the knees to the tips of your toes.
 Brace your abdomen so that you do not bend at the hips.
 Wedge your companion sword in your belt against your abdomen, so that your belt is not slack - this is called "wedging in".

 In all forms of strategy, it is necessary to maintain the combat stance in